Bangkaeo Campaign: Arrival of Northern armies

 Northern armies eventually arrived at the battlefield of Ratchaburi in Late February 1775.
 Chaophraya Nakhon Sawan and his army arrived first and he was assigned by King Taksin to retake the position of Khao Cha-Ngum.
 This time Minye Yannaung from Kanchanaburi heavily attacked Phraya Yommaraj Mat at Nongkhao.
 The Burmese from Mergui crossed the Singkhon Pass to attack Khlongwan.
 The governor of Khlongwan requested aid from the king but King Taksin replied that the situation in Ratchaburi was critical and he was unable to provide any aids to Khlongwan.
 In the same time, a royal doctor arrived in Ratchaburi from Thonburi to proclaim before the king that his mother the Queen Mother Thephamat had fallen ill and died.
 The Burmese at Bangkaeo, surrounded tightly by Siamese forces, faced starvation and water deprivation.
 The Siamese gunners attacked the Burmese inside Bangkaeo, resulting in casualties.

 Chaophraya Chakri and his army arrived at Ratchaburi in March 1775.
 King Taksin commanded Chaophraya Chakri to take position at Khao Phra.
 Taksin then had Mon officials to yell at the Burmese at Bangkaeo, urging them to surrender.
 Satpagyon Bo replied that he did not fear for his own life but he wished his subordinates to be spared.
 Satpagyon Bo requested to negotiate with Talakleb.
 King Taksin then sent Phraya Ram Talakleb, adorned with the honor of noble umbrella and a riding horse, to meet with Satpagyon Bo.
 However, the negotiation was not fruitful and Satpagyon Bo remained unmoved.

 Chaophraya Surasi, the governor of Phtsanulok, also arrived at Ratchaburi.
 He was assigned to Khao Cha-Ngum.
 Siamese authorities in Kuiburi and Khlongwan reported that 400 Burmese men from Mergui attacked and burnt down the town of Bang Saphan in the south and the Burmese was heading towards Pathio.
 Taksin replied that, due to intense circumstances in Ratchaburi, the governors of the southern towns should rely on themselves.
-He commanded the governors of Kuiburi and Khlongwan to poison all local natural water resources to prevent the Burmese from exploiting them.
 In Ratchaburi, Phraya Ramanwong Madawt discovered the Burmese supply line between Kanchanaburi and Khao Cha-Ngum and that the Burmese relied on local swamps for water.
-King Taksin then ordered all bodies of water in the area to be wasted with poisonous barks and dirty things and ordered Phraya Ramanwong to attack the Burmese supply line.
+King Taksin then ordered Phraya Ramanwong to attack the Burmese supply line.
 Waves of northern Siamese armies arrived on the battle of Bangkaeo, bringing to total number of Siamese forces up to 20,000 men, greatly outnumbering the Burmese.